brodyregan/bregan/README.md

-# bregan
-This is the newest repository for my website after errors in the previous one.
+This is the repository for my personal website: https://brodyregan.github.io/regan/